 The winter solstice on 21st December is the date that Brighton city centre lights up the darkest, shortest day of the year with a unique festival.
 Burning the clocks, Brighton is a magical procession which wends its way through some of Brighton’s oldest streets and lanes.

 In this community event people hold aloft hand-made willow lanterns in a procession that heads down to the sea.
 The gathering ends on the seafront at Marine Parade for a spectacular finale of the burning the clocks on the beach.
 Clocks and lanterns and set upon a blazing beach bonfire followed by a burning the clocks firework display.

 Founded in 1994, the winter solstice is a celebration of the turning of the year.
 The unique community event on the shortest day of the year has become a tradition as part of the festive season.
 It’s also ‘an antidote to the excesses of a commercial Christmas’.
 The winter solstice offers an alternative to Christmas and centres around the theme of ‘time’ starting with the Brighton lantern parade.

 The Burning of the Clocks starts with a procession of glowing lanterns made from willow canes, traditionally called withies, and white tissue paper.
-As the lanterns are created their makers build into them their time, wishes, hopes and fears and every lantern is precious and unique to it’s maker.
+As the lanterns are created their makers build into them their time, wishes, hopes and fears.
+Every lantern is precious and unique to its owner.

-The lanterns used to be lit with candles, however, health and safety stepped in a few years ago and ordered that no naked flames were to be used.
+The lanterns used to be lit with candles, however, health and safety stepped in a few years ago and now no naked flames can be used.
 This hasn’t affected the beauty of the procession.
 It’s all quite magical and ethereal.
 The music is kind of David Sylvian meets Swiss clock-maker and adds to the quirky, ticky-tocky feel of the occasion.